 If you have questions about the legal rights related to your child's severe injuries under Illinois law, our law firm invites you to contact our law firms at (888) 424-5757 for a free legal consultation.

 Our Chicago bus accident lawyers can also provide legal advice on handling your medical bills through a free case evaluation.

 Bus Driver Negligence Resulting in Injuries to Students

 Most people would agree that school bus drivers have a tough job.
-They must be vigilant in ensuring that their riders get on and off the bus safely, keep control of their charges and all the while drive their students to school and back home again.
-However, school bus drivers are trained in student management, safety procedures and all the intricacies of driving a bus.
+They must ensure that their young riders get on and off the bus safely.

 - Striking a fixed object